Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R7 250 should be a small bit faster than the Radeon HD 6570 (OEM) 2GB overall. (explain)
+Memory BandwidthThe Radeon R7 250 should theoretically perform just a bit faster than the Radeon HD 6570 (OEM) 2GB overall. (explain)

-Pixel RateIf using a high resolution is important to you, then the Radeon R7 250 is a better choice, and very much so. (explain)
+Pixel RateIf using a high resolution is important to you, then the Radeon R7 250 is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison